DagoDragony/itwiki/dic/index.md

 CIDR (Classless Inter-Domain Routing - subnetting) - defines notation methodology for network addressing that is used to specify the network portion of an IP address, it's value after ip like /16 (subnetting)
 NAT (Network Address Translation) -
-Subnet mask - show how many addresses are possible in local network
+Subnet mask - show how many addresses are possible in local network DHCP(Dynamic Host Configuration Protocol) - protocol that provides quick, automatic and central managment for the distribution of IP addresses within a network